project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

 [1650992689511] [32397:1415601] CHIP: [TOO] Run command failure: ../../../examples/chip-tool/commands/common/CHIPCommand.cpp:392: CHIP Error 0x00000032: Timeout
 ```

-This timeout can be modified for any command execution bu supplying the optional
+This timeout can be modified for any command execution by supplying the optional
 `--timeout` parameter, which takes a value in seconds, with the maximum being
 65535 seconds.